Required Summer Reading for all Students

 Catt suggests here that politics exist apart from ideals and that politics are a harder-driving force.
 Do you agree or disagree?
 Give examples from Weiss’s book as well as examples from today’s political landscape.
 Then answer the question, whose “hour” is it now?
 Explain your answer.
 In your thoughtful response, refer specifically to the text and quote at least two passages.
 Minimum word count: 500

 The Summer Reading Challenge (optional: five books)

-Becoming by Michelle Obama (sponsored by Michele Poacelli)
+Becoming (link is external) by Michelle Obama (sponsored by Michele Poacelli)

-Sweat by Lynn Nottage (sponsored by Kelly Dowling)
+- Sweat (link is external) by Lynn Nottage (sponsored by Kelly Dowling)

 When you return to school, you will sign an honor pledge stating that you read the five designated books.
 You will also participate in a seminar led by the faculty member who sponsored your chosen book.

 Any student who completes the challenge will receive an “I Took the Summer Reading Challenge” shirt that entitles the wearer to a jeans day on a designated date during the fall term.
 In addition, we will sponsor a Summer Reading Challenge event based on how many students take the Challenge.
 If 25 students take the Challenge we will sponsor an ice cream party.
 If 50 students take the Challenge, we will sponsor a trip to the movies.
 And, if 100 students take the Challenge, we will sponsor a trip to Hersheypark.